kerberos-io/deployment/README.microk8s.md

 ### Database: MongoDB

-When using Kerberos Vault, it will persist references to the recordings stored in your storage provider in a MongoDB database.
+When using Vault, it will persist references to the recordings stored in your storage provider in a MongoDB database.
 As used before, we are using `helm` to install MongoDB in our Kubernetes cluster.
 Within the Kerberos Vault project we are using the latest official mongodb driver, so we support all major MongoDB versions (4.x, 5.x, 6.x, 7.x).

 Have a look into the `./mongodb-values.yaml` file, you will find plenty of configurations for the MongoDB helm chart.
 To change the username and password of the MongoDB instance, go ahead and [find the attribute where](https://github.com/kerberos-io/vault/blob/master/kubernetes/mongodb/values.yaml#L148) you can change the root password.
 Please note that we are using the official [Bitnami Mongodb helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb), so please use their repository for more indepth configuration.